mismyst/mismyst/README.md

-- 👋 Hi, I’m neethu
+- 👋 Hi, I’m mismyst
 -  web developer
 - 👀 I’m lately interested  in machine learning
 - 💞️ I’m looking to collaborate on some data statistics projects